ikmb/gwas-qc/Readme.md

 The pipeline process automatically detects the presence of the UCSC liftover tools and adds a hg38 conversion step to the pipeline.

+### Principal Component Analysis with HapMap

+By default, the QC pipeline performs a Principal Component Analysis with a 1000 Genomes Reference.
+It is possible to include an additional analysis using the HapMap2 reference for PCA by adding the parameter `--activate_hapmap_pca=1` to the Nextflow call.
+This additional PCA will not contribute to the actual outcome but will add HapMap2 PCA plots to the final report.

+It is not recommended to use this feature for large datasets, e.g. >50,000 samples.

 ## Advanced Configuration

 ### Local and Side-wide Configuration